Protein is an essential nutrient your body uses to build and repair tissues.

 You can enjoy collard greens steamed or sautéed.
 They’re particularly tasty mixed with other veggies like onions and mushrooms.

-Protein Content: A 1-cup (36-gram) serving of chopped collard greens contains 0.9 grams of protein, while 100 grams of collard greens contain 2.5 grams.
+Protein Content: One cup (36 grams) of chopped collard greens contains 0.9 grams of protein, while 100 grams of collard greens contain 2.5 grams.
 Protein accounts for 20% of the calories in collard greens.

 9. Brussels Sprouts